jhillyerd/ldap-client-design/README.md

 Authenticating to a server is called “binding” in LDAP terminology.
-To handle a login request, your application will typically bind first as an administrative user (aka service account), then search for DN the user wishing to login.
+To handle a login request, your application will typically bind first as an administrative user (aka service account), then search for DN of the user wishing to login.
 If a matching DN is found, you can then perform a second bind operation with the users DN and the password they provided.